Set up push notifications

 3. Open ios/<YourAppName>.xcworkspace in Xcode, and add a new Swift file to your project.

-Copy the code here into your file and replace the siteId and apiKey (on the highlighted line) with your credentials.
+Copy the code here into your file.
 We’re calling our file MyAppPushNotificationsHandler.swift and the associated class MyAppPushNotificationsHandler, but you might want to rename things to fit your app.

 import Foundation